No. 45 Squadron RAF: 1960s to 1980s

-After re-equipping with English Electric Canberra B.15s in 1962, the squadron became involved in the Brunei Revolution and the subsequent Confrontation with Indonesia until its resolution in 1966.
+After re-equipping with English Electric Canberra B.15s in 1962, the squadron became involved in the Brunei Revolution and the subsequent confrontation with Indonesia until its resolution in 1966.
 The squadron disbanded on 13 January 1970 after the UK's withdrawal from East of Suez.

-On 1 August 1972, the squadron was reformed at RAF West Raynham, equipped with Hawker Hunter FGA.9s, as a ground-attack training unit.
+On 1 August 1972, the squadron was reformed at RAF West Raynham, Norfolk, equipped with Hawker Hunter FGA.9s, as a ground-attack training unit.
 The squadron disbanded in July 1976 at RAF Wittering after this role was taken over by the Tactical Weapons Unit.

-In January 1984, the squadron number, as No. 45 (Reserve) Squadron, was assigned to the Tornado Weapons Conversion Unit (TWCU) at RAF Honington.
-As a 'Shadow Squadron' or war reserve, the squadron's war role was as a fully operational unit composed mainly of instructors, and assigned strike and other duties by SACEUR in support of land forces on the Continent resisting a Soviet assault on Western Europe, by striking at targets assigned by SACEUR, beyond the forward edge of the battlefield, deep within enemy-held areas, first with conventional weapons and later with tactical nuclear weapons if a conflict escalated to that level.
-The squadron's twenty-six Tornado aircraft were allocated thirty-nine WE.177 nuclear bombs.
+In January 1984, the squadron number, as No. 45 (Reserve) Squadron, was assigned to the Tornado Weapons Conversion Unit (TWCU) at RAF Honington, Suffolk.
+As a 'Shadow Squadron' or war reserve, the squadron's war role was as a fully operational unit composed mainly of instructors, and assigned strike and other duties by SACEUR in support of land forces on the Continent resisting a Soviet assault on Western Europe.
+It would strike at targets assigned by SACEUR beyond the forward edge of the battlefield, deep within enemy-held areas, first with conventional weapons and later with tactical nuclear weapons if a conflict escalated to that level.
+The squadron's 26 Tornado aircraft were allocated 39 WE.177 nuclear bombs.

-On 1 April 1992, the unit was disbanded and TWCU title dropped, with its aircraft and personnel becoming No. 15 (Reserve) Squadron, whilst maintaining the same training role.
+On 1 April 1992, the unit was disbanded and the TWCU title dropped, its aircraft and personnel becoming No. 15 (Reserve) Squadron whilst maintaining the same training role.

 1992 onwards

 On 1 July 1992, the No. 45(R) Squadron identity was resurrected and adopted by the Multi-Engined Training Squadron (METS) at No. 6 FTS, RAF Finningley.
-The new No. 45(R) Squadron moved to RAF Cranwell in October 1995, and in 2003, replaced its BAe Jetstream T.1s with Beechcraft B200 King Airs serviced by Serco.
+The new No. 45(R) Squadron moved to RAF Cranwell, Lincolnshire, in October 1995, and in 2003, replaced its BAe Jetstream T.1s with Beechcraft B200 King Airs serviced by Serco.
 In 2018, the squadron converted to Embraer Phenom T1s.